tschecurity/Brute-Force-Cracker-Python/README.md

 # Brute-Force-Cracker-Python
-Wanted to learn the process of brute forcing passwords with Python Found code on stack overflow to learn how brute forcing works when changing string values
+Wanted to learn the process of brute forcing cracking passwords with Python.
+Found code on stack overflow to learn how brute forcing works when changing string values